Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Alternative heterostructures

 \subsubsection{Spatial variability and tunability of the valley splitting}

-In addition to the mean valley splitting increasing with Ge concentration, the variability also increases.
+As the mean valley splitting increases with Ge concentration, the variability also increases.
 This can be seen in Figs.~\ref{fig:movingDot}(a)-\ref{fig:movingDot}(c), where the valley splitting is plotted as a function quantum dot position, for three different Ge concentrations.
 Here, the calculations are performed similarly to Fig.~\ref{fig:wideInt}, although the effective simulation geometry is now reduced to 1D, since there are no interface steps.
 Regions with dangerously low valley splittings (here defined as $E_v<100$~$\mu$eV) are shaded gray.
-These gray regions decrease in size as the Ge concentration increases, as in the previous section, while the variability is seen to increase significantly.
+These gray regions decrease in size as the Ge concentration increases, as consistent with the previous section, while the variability is seen to increase significantly.

-We can take advantage of this behavior by noting that, if a quantum dot is initially centered at a dangerous location, the gate voltages may be adjusted to change its location.
-For larger Ge concentrations, such desirable locations are typically very nearby.
-For example, dot motion of up to 20~nm has been reported in recent experiments; in turn, this has been used to explain the large observed variations in valley splitting~\cite{Dodson:2022p146802, McJunkin:2022p7777}.
+We can take advantage of this behavior by proposing that, when a quantum dot is initially centered at a dangerous location, the gate voltages should be adjusted to change its location.
+For larger Ge concentrations, such desirable locations are typically found in close proximity.
+Indeed, dot motion of up to 20~nm has been reported in recent experiments~\cite{Dodson:2022p146802, McJunkin:2022p7777}, which has in turn been used to explain the large observed variations in valley splitting.